 Characterised by a central theme “Questions for the future”, the awarded projects address questions with the aim to build a better future for society.
 These are the questions that IRB Barcelona researchers will tackle thanks to this funding.

-Eduard Batlle, ICREA researcher and head of the Colorectal Cancer Lab, aims to develop new therapies aimed at curing patients with metastatic colorectal cancer, a disease that causes around 700,000 deaths a year.
+Eduard Batlle, ICREA researcher, head of the Colorectal Cancer Lab and a CIBERONC member, aims to develop new therapies aimed at curing patients with metastatic colorectal cancer, a disease that causes around 700,000 deaths a year.
 The objective of this project is to discover how tumour cells modify their environment to elude the immune system and how they allow the regeneration of the tumour.
 This research is expected to contribute to the development of new therapies aimed at stopping this tumour cell capacity in patients with advanced colorectal cancer or other types of tumours that use similar mechanisms to evade the action of the immune system.

 ICREA researcher Raúl Méndez, head of the Translational Control of Cell Cycle and Differentiation Lab, studies how liver cells undergo dramatic changes in their gene expression in response to hypercaloric diets and how these changes can contribute to the development of tumours.
 In part, these modifications are carried by RNA-binding proteins.
 The award-winning project aims to unravel the deregulation of these RNA-binding proteins and determine how they affect the inflammation of the liver and the response of the immune system.
 This knowledge will be used to search for new drugs capable of reversing the effect of obesity on gene expression and will thus contribute to the development of a new generation of drugs against liver cancer.